axllent/mailpit-website/content/docs/usage/tagging.md

 ## Automatically tag messages

-Messages can be automatically tagged using any combination of three methods: setting an `X-Tags` email header, using "plus addressing", and via word/phrase matches (filtering) when receiving emails.
+Messages can be automatically tagged using any combination of the following methods:

+- Setting an `X-Tags` email header
+- Using "plus addressing"
+- Using word/phrase matches (filtering)
+- Username auto-tagging

 ### Disable auto-tagging